colshrapnel/phpdelusions.net/sql_injection.md

 statement would be positively harmless.

-But the point is, **we need to format out queries anyway** - no matter if there is any danger or not.
+But the point is, **we need to format out queries anyway** - no matter whether there is any danger or not.
 Say there was no Bobby Tables around, but an honest girl named `Sarah O'Hara` - who would never get into a class if we don’t format our query, simply because the statement

     INSERT INTO users SET name='Sarah O'Hara'

 will cause an ordinary syntax error.

 > So we have to format just for sake of it.
-Not for Bobby but for Sarah.
+Not for Bobby, but for Sarah.
 That is the point.

 While SQL injection is just a *consequence* of an improperly formatted query.